 84 J.G.
 Taft, A Force for Good: how enlightened finance can restore faith in capitalism (Palgrave Macmillan, 2015), 27.
-In Lothian's words this is a case of 'financial hypertrophy' (the expansion of the financial sector measured by the proportion of talent, as well as resources and profits that it absorbs without regard to the service extended to the real economy) as opposed to financial deepening which is the multiplication of links between finance and the real economy, channeling long term savings to long term productive investment; T. Lothian, 'Beyond Macroprudential Regulation: Three Ways of Thinking about Financial Crisis, Regulation and Reform', Global Policy 3 issue 4, 2012, 412.

-master rather than the servant it should be.
-Structural banking regulation attempts to strengthen the connection between banking services and the real economy by protecting those services critical for the real economy from excessively risky securities markets activities.
-These trading activities are less important for the real economy because they do not stimulate productivity-enhancement.
-The most obvious types of such trading activities are speculative trading, with speculation defined as the movement of "money from one pocket to another"; i.e. finance serving itself.
-Besides strengthening banks' service function by limiting excessive risk-taking with a view on profits, structural banking regulation aims to ensure retail banking activities are protected from the risks that flow from the riskier business lines of the bank, and by correcting the inequity of banks 'placing bets' with stateguaranteed deposits.
-Summarizing, structural banking regulations impose discipline on banks to protect their "institutionalized service to the real economy" (financial deepening as opposed to financial hypertrophy).
+In Lothian's words this is a case of 'financial hypertrophy' (the expansion of the financial sector measured by the proportion of talent, as well as resources and profits that it absorbs without regard to the service extended to the real economy) as opposed to financial deepening which is the multiplication of links between through the loosening of links with the real economy, making finance the master rather than the servant it should be.85 Structural banking regulation attempts to strengthen the connection between banking services and the real economy by protecting those services critical for the real economy from excessively risky securities markets activities.
+These trading activities are less important for the real economy86 because they do not stimulate productivityenhancement.87 The most obvious types of such trading activities are speculative trading, with speculation defined as the movement of "money from one pocket to another"; i.e. finance serving itself.88 Besides strengthening banks' service function by limiting excessive risk-taking with a view on profits, structural banking regulation aims to ensure retail banking activities are protected from the risks that flow from the riskier business lines of the bank, and by correcting the inequity of banks 'placing bets' with stateguaranteed deposits.89 Summarizing, structural banking regulations impose discipline on banks to protect their "institutionalized service to the real economy" (financial deepening as opposed to financial hypertrophy).90